paulcwarren/spring-content-docs/docs/index.md

 }
 ```

-This defines a simple JPA entity with a few structured data fields; title, authors and keywords and one Spring Content-managed; @ContentId.
+This defines a simple JPA entity with a few structured data fields; title, authors and keywords and one Spring Content-managed data field; @ContentId.

 The structured data fields are handled in the usual way through a `CrudRepository<SopDocument,String>` interface.

-BLOB content is handled separately with a ContentRepository interface:-
+Content is handled separately with a ContentStore interface:-

 ```
-public interface ContentRepository extends ContentStore<SopDocument, String> {
+public interface SopDocuemntContent extends ContentStore<SopDocument, String> {
 }
 ```

-This interface extends Spring Content’s ContentRepository and defines the type (SopDocument) and the id type (String).
-Put this code inside a Spring Boot application with spring-boot-starter-data-jpa and spring-content-fs-boot-starter like this:
+This interface extends Spring Content’s ContentStore, defines the type (SopDocument) and the id type (String).
+Put this code inside a Spring Boot application with `spring-boot-starter-data-jpa` and `spring-content-fs-boot-starter` like this:

 ```
 @SpringBootApplication